akullpp/akGulp/README.md

 Dependencies: gulp-plumber, gulp-filter, gulp-eslint

+#### lint:scripts

+Lints only the JavaScript files in the development folder.

+#### lint:test

+Lints only the JavaScript files in the test folder.

 #### serve

 #### serve:dist

+Executes the `build` task and afterwards serves the files from distribution folder.

 #### styles

-Compiles the Sass files, removes unused rules by looking at the development HTML files and prefixes vendor-specific rules for the last two browser version.
+Compiles the Sass files and prefixes vendor-specific rules for the last two browser version.
 Finally it copies the styles to the temporary styles folder.

 Dependencies: gulp-plumber, gulp-sass, gulp-uncss, gulp-autoprefixer, gulp-size